Looking to build a currency converter in React with real-time currency rates? Accurate exchange rates are important whether building:

 npm install axios react-select

-We use react-select because it provides a searchable, accessible, and user-friendly dropdown out of the box, unlike a native <select> which requires extra work for search and better UX handling.
+React-select offers searchable, accessible, and user-friendly dropdowns right out of the box, unlike native, which requires additional work for search and user experience management.

 Building a Currency Converter React Component with Hooks